 Category: ISO-25010/Usability/Appropriateness Recognisability

-Statement: Services MUST be sufficiently configurable to identify the Sponsor Organisation, and purpose of service.
+Statement: Services must be sufficiently configurable to identify the Sponsor Organisation, and purpose of service.

-Rationale: The trust of Users’ in services is dependent on their identification and trust of the service provider.
+Rationale: The trust of users’ in services is dependent on their identification and trust of the service provider.

 Details: Systems are expected to be configurable to follow sponsor organisation guidance for appearance, branding, contact, etc.